sarahciston/codingcare/posts/0critintro.md

   - “Database design, in that way, is 'an exercise in worldbuilding,' a normative process in which programmers are in a position to project their world views—a process that all too often reproduces the technology of race.” [@benjaminRaceTechnologyAbolitionist2019]
 - Uncertainty reduced to certainty
   - "[The algorithm] presents something as a singular optimal output, when it is actually generated through multiple and contingent relations. [...]
 I understand the spatial logic of algorithms to be an arrangement of propositions that significantly generates what matters in the world." [@amooreCloudEthicsAlgorithms2020]
   - >>"If uncertainty is the ability for the unknown to be accounted for by comporting to containment under the logics of algorithmic models, then what can unknowability offer instead? [...]["BLACKNESS as space of ethical absence," "the unknown as a subject"] Unknowability born from the figure of the flesh opens the space for ways of understanding the world that are otherwise discounted because of their inability to be neatly measured and accounted for.
 It is the place in which irresolution is allowed to reside."
 (Morrison 2021, 255) >>"flesh becomes an essential outlier from which to assess the limitations of sociotechnical fixes.
 Flesh is the poignant, unavoidable signifier and text upon which to read the history and reality of total expropriation of value from bodies and land."
-(255) >>"leaving open the unresolved space of coming to know something that is relational: taking into consideration the specific context of the speaker, the place from which they speak, the closeness they share, and the mode through which that speaking happens.
-To know in this context is not a territorial claim to be made, enclosed, and defended but an endured practice of proximity.
-To speak nearby is a gesture of knowing that requires engagement, perforating the hermetic encapsulation of totality."
-(253) *relational knowing* [@morrisonFlesh2021]
+(255) [@morrisonFlesh2021]
 Morrison, Romi Ron.
 (2021).
 "Flesh."
 In Thylstrup, N. B., Agostinho, D., Ring, A., D’Ignazio, C., & Veel, K. (Eds.)
 Uncertain Archives: Critical Keywords for Big Data. (pp. 240-257).
 The MIT Press.  https://doi.org/10.7551/mitpress/12236.003.0027
 - Displaced agency, diffused responsibility
 - Bias transfer: